Osmotic dilator

-Osmotic dilators are medical implements used to dilate the uterine cervix by swelling as they absorb fluid from surrounding tissue.
+Osmotic dilators, also known as hygroscopic dilators, are medical implements used to dilate the uterine cervix by swelling as they absorb fluid from surrounding tissue.
 They may be composed of natural or synthetic materials.
 A laminaria stick or tent is a thin rod made of the stems of dried Laminaria, a genus of kelp.
 Laminaria sticks can be generated from Laminaria japonica and Laminaria digitata.
-Synthetic osmotic dilators are commonly referred to by their brand names, such as Dilapan.
-Dilapan-S are composed of polyacrylonitrile, a plastic polymer.
+Second generation dilators such as Dilapan-S are composed of polyacrylonitrile, a plastic polymer.
 The hygroscopic nature of the polymer causes the dilator to absorb fluid and expand.

 Use in obstetrics and gynecology

 Osmotic dilators are most commonly used to slowly dilate and soften the cervix prior to surgical abortion, a process referred to as cervical preparation.
 Adequate cervical preparation is important prior to surgical abortions because it helps to prevent complications of dilation and evacuation (D&E), such as laceration of the cervix.
 Cervical preparation can be accomplished with osmotic dilators, with medications such as prostaglandins and/or mifepristone, or with a combination of these.
 However, there is no consensus as to which cervical preparation method is superior in terms of safety and efficacy.

 At later gestational ages, osmotic dilators, including laminaria, may be used to assist in dilating the cervix.
-Most abortion providers use laminaria, Dilapan, or both for osmotic dilation prior to surgical abortion after 16–18 weeks gestation.
+Most abortion providers use laminaria, Dilapan-S, or both for osmotic dilation prior to surgical abortion after 16–18 weeks gestation.

 Osmotic dilators may also be used to achieve cervical dilation prior to gynecology procedures, such as hysteroscopy or dilation and curettage of the non-pregnant uterus, although this is uncommon.